Thibesan/Thibesan/README.md

   - 💡 Interests in Fullstack Applications, Game Development, Computer Vision & Deep Learning

-  - 🔍 Looking for Fall/Winter 2023 Internships
+  - 🔍 Looking for Winter 2024 Internships

   - 📫 How to reach me: